KramaBench: A Benchmark for AI Systems on Data-to-Insight Pipelines over Data Lakes: Summary of LLM Usage

 Here, $KF(T)$ denotes the set of human-annotated key functionalities for task $T$, $|KF(T)|$ is the number of those functionalities, $f$ represents a single functionality, $P$ is the pipeline the system generated under test, and $\text{Judge}$ is a binary decision from an LLM-based evaluator indicating wether $P$ contains the key functionality $f$.
 The overall score across a workload/the entire benchmark is the average of the individual task scores.

-\textbf{Sub-task Evaluation:} This setting evaluates the system’s ability to correctly implement simpler, lower-level functionalities when explicitly specified.
-We provide the system with individual sub-tasks as instructions.
-Each sub-task corresponds to a key functionality and represents an intermediate step within the full end-to-end pipeline, operating over the necessary subset of the data lake.
-We assess sub-task performance by comparing the system’s intermediate outputs to human-annotated references, using an evaluation approach similar to the end-to-end automated method described in Section~\ref{subsection:e2e-eval}.
+\textbf{Sub-task Implementation:} This setting evaluates the system’s ability to correctly implement simpler, lower-level functionalities and individual data tasks required to solve the entire challenge when explicitly prompted.
+We provide the system with problem statements of sub-tasks generate in Step 4 of the benchmark curation.
+Each sub-task corresponds to a key functionality and represents an intermediate step within the full end-to-end pipeline, operating over the gold subset of the data lake.
+We assess sub-task performance by comparing the system’s intermediate outputs to human-annotated references, using an evaluation approach similar to the end-to-end automated method described earlier in this section.